ZombieCrusher/Nak.java-package/README.md

 # Disclaimer
 This package has been created purely for the purposes of academic research.
 Project maintainers are not responsible or liable for misuse of the code and package.
 Use responsibly.

+#Wiki
+[Click here](https://github.com/ZombieCrusher/Nak.java-package/wiki) to visit the wiki of the package